-What is an NLP Technique to silence your critic?
+What is an NLP Technique for silencing your critic?
 The person who stands in the way of you achieving your happiness?
 Our mind works in a straightforward way.
 There are two choices, if you think of your mind as if it were a bus, you are either driving it or you are a passenger.
 What NLP training is mostly about is learning techniques, tools, and methods to get in charge of your bus, and with that your life and happiness.

 When it comes to critics, people often think there are two kinds of people putting limitations on your pursuit of happiness.